pradeephubgit/appsignal-docs/source/application/integrations/teams.html.md

 ---

 Microsoft Teams, the hub for team collaboration in Microsoft 365, integrates the people, content, and tools your team needs to be more engaged and effective.
-Google Hangouts Chat is a global integration set up per App.
+Microsoft Teams is a global integration set up per App.

 Website: [microsoft.com/teams](https://microsoft.com/teams)